-- Educating staff on the process that will be followed if they need to be excluded from work as result of being identified as a confirmed case or close contact, as well as the process for returning to work.
-This may include discussion of job security or leave arrangements.
+- Educate staff on the process to be followed if a worker is excluded from the workplace as result of being identified as a confirmed case or close contact.
+This should include the process for returning to work and may include discussion of job security or leave arrangements.
 The aim is to encourage staff self-reporting of suspected illness. - Managers to identify workers with symptoms of illness (particularly respiratory) for exclusion from work. - Distribution of information from authoritative sources to heighten staff awareness of the importance on implementing controls to prevent COVID-19 spread.

-The business will also need to consider their action when a staff member or the health department advise that a positive detection has occurred (Table 1).
+The business will also need to consider their action when a staff member or Queensland Health advise that a positive detection has occurred (as outlined in Table 1).
 This, will include, where relevant:

 - Transport from the site to appropriate accommodation or health facility. - Contact tracing of potentially impacted staff.
-This must be done while maintaining strict confidentiality for all staff impacted. - Increased hygiene and cleaning of surfaces, equipment and break rooms, toilets and hygiene stations which may have been used or accessed by the staff member while infectious. - Where accommodation is provided by the business, the review of any other staff that share the accommodation and the potential for quarantining of impacted staff in that accommodation if required. - Interstate residents who are required to cross the Queensland border for work are to comply with the Queensland Government restriction exemptions. - Any actions based on Health department advice.
+This must be done while maintaining strict confidentiality for all staff impacted. - Increased hygiene and cleaning of surfaces, equipment and break rooms, toilets and hygiene stations which may have been used or accessed by the staff member while infectious. - Where accommodation is provided by the business, the review of other staff that share the accommodation and the potential for quarantining of impacted staff in that accommodation, if required. - Interstate residents who are required to cross the Queensland border for work are to comply with the Queensland Government restriction exemptions. - Any actions based on Queensland Health advice.